qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/raster_analysis.rst

   - Final table with 3 different columns:

     - Value: unique value of each pixel
-    - Pixel count: count of how many pixels belons to each value
+    - Pixel count: count of how many pixels belong to each value
     - Area (m :sup:`2`): square meters of the area for each pixel class